den-wdi-2/class-culture-part-deux/README.md

 - Learn what kind of mistakes you make
 - Type things out, don't copy and paste.
 Copy and pasting takes your mind off of what you're doing.
 - There is a disconnect between knowing something at a conceptual level and being able to use it.
 Make sure you can do both
-	- Just because you can look at code and understand it, doesn't mean you can build something like it
+	- Just because you can look at code and understand it, it doesn't mean you can build something like it
 - We create increasing levels of independence: lecture (very hands on) -> lab -> homework -> project (very hands off)
 	- This is to ease you into what it will be like in real life
 - Your community of students is the best aspect of GA.
 They will help you with finding work and help you when you are stuck on a problem at work